 Please do not change your current personal work arrangements until your Unit’s return to campus plan has been approved and you have checked in with your supervisor.

 Get familiar with the latest policies, procedures and protocols related to returning to campus

-NOSM has developed several policies and procedures in order to keep everyone safe and healthy upon returning on-site.
-Refer to the following policies to ensure you are up-to-date on what the expectations are of you as an employee:
+NOSM U has developed several policies and procedures in order to keep everyone safe and healthy upon returning on-site.
+Refer to the COVID-19 Staff and Faculty section of the website to ensure you are up-to-date on what the expectations are of you as an employee.

 Continue to prioritize your psychological wellbeing

 We recognize the importance of taking care of your psychological wellbeing during these unprecedented times.
 The following articles/blogs may provide you with an understanding as to why you may be feeling uncertain about returning to campus:

 - Living with Worry and Anxiety amidst Global Uncertainty